s-voerman/EAAT4-Project/Plasticity/readme.md

 can then be used to graph.

 complex_spike_analysis.py is redundant, as it is now integrated into base.py, however it gives a far clearer view of how the analysis of the CS works.

+Helper_functions contains some basic functions used in base.py.